godotengine/godot-docs/classes/class_string.rst

 - :ref:`int<class_int>`  **hex_to_int**  **(** **)**

-Convert a string containing an hexadecimal number into an int.
+Convert a string containing a hexadecimal number into an int.

 .. _class_String_insert: